eebop/gravity/EXPLANATION.md

 So, I just have to make a "force-matrix" of where the force would go to.
 What if I just make the force-matrix times the force equal the force in 3D?
 Well, for that to work, the sum of the force-matrix would need to be 1.
 How would I get that?
 Well, if I take the distance right before the `np.sum` operation, I have the correct formula, except that the sum is equivalent to the square of the distance.
 That means I just have to divide each x, y, and z value by the x+y+z.
+Wait! when I square the numbers, all negatives are deleted.
+I'll have to "save" the negatives and use `copysign`.
 So, in N dimentions, the formula looks like this:
 ```
 direction = (self.location + ([self.gsize()/2] * 2 + [0])) - (locs + self.gsize_all(masses)/2)
 force = self.gravity(masses, self.get_distance(direction))